Complete the form below to ask us a question or make an enquiry. We’ll get back to you via phone or email as soon as possible.

 The parties will be offered, as far as possible, a physically attended substantive hearing but the parties may agree to attend by video link or local arrangements may mean that the hearing has to go ahead as a telephone hearing.

-The guidance confirms that judges under the current law, they may have no or limited discretion in some cases therefore the impact that the coronavirus pandemic has had on a tenant may have little bearing on the outcome.
+The guidance confirms that judges under the current law, may have no or limited discretion in some cases therefore the impact that the coronavirus pandemic has had on a tenant may have little bearing on the outcome.

 What about evictions?

-Evictions are also covered in the guidance but only in so far as to confirm that these can go ahead from 6 October 2020, 14 days’ notice of eviction is required, safety of all the parties is paramount (so we can expect a revised Bailiff Risk Assessment Form) and that further guidance to bailiffs will follow.
-The guidance also confirms that further guidance will be issued to bailiffs to ensure that no warrants are executed where (1) there are local lockdown arrangements and (2) other than in the most serious of case “over the Christmas period”.
+Evictions are also covered in the guidance but only in so far as to confirm that these can go ahead from 6 October 2020, 14 days’ notice of eviction is required, and the safety of all the parties is paramount (so we can expect a revised Bailiff Risk Assessment Form) and that further guidance to bailiffs will follow.
+The guidance also confirms that further guidance will be issued to bailiffs to ensure that no warrants are executed where (1) there are local lockdown arrangements and (2) other than in the most serious of the case “over the Christmas period”.

 Find out more